 Chemical Weathering: Hydrolysis, Oxidation and Acidic Reactions

 Chemical weathering is the process of transforming a rock’s composition through chemical reactions.
+The 3 main processes of chemical weathering are:

 Unlike mechanical weathering, it either dissolves the minerals or converts them into other minerals.